kunal-malik/magic-8-ball/README.md

 4. Open your browser and navigate to http://localhost:5000

 For executing tests:
-yarn run client-test
+1. Including coverage : yarn run client-test --coverage

-For test coverage:
-yarn run client-test --coverage
+2. Excluding coverage : yarn run client-test (enter 'a' in case no tests run)

 For development:
 2. yarn run client-build